BB401 Basic Business for Craft Beverages

 - Create a basic business plan for a new or existing business

-Note: This course is offered online.
-You will receive an email a few days prior to the course start with login instructions.
-The courses must be taken in order, starting with BB401 unless you have instructor approval.
+Note: This course is entirely online.
+Students receive emails a few days prior to the course start with login instructions.
+This course must be taken before BB402.

 Instructor: Mellie Pullman